elunna/NerfHack/README.md

 It's not all nerfs though, many small buffs and mechanics have been added to even the playing field and make the game more interesting.

 ## Development and Gameplay Goals:
-1) Nullify many tried-and-true exploits, for example:
+1) Nullify many tried-and-true exploits or strategies, for example:
    * Pet Theft
-   * The Protection Racket
+   * Credit-Cloning
    * Astral Rain
    * Wraith luring
-   * Healing potion HP gorging
+   * HP gorging
    * Infinite Altar camping
    * Genociding on the planes
    * Polypiling